From Modular Decomposition Trees to Level-1 Networks: Pseudo-Cographs, Polar-Cats and Prime Polar-Cats

 \begin{lemma} For every labeled level-1 network $(N,t)$ on $X$, the labeled directed graph $(\widehat N, \widehat t)$ is a quasi-discriminating level-1 network on $X$. \end{lemma} \begin{proof} Clearly if (N0) holds, i.e., $|V(N)| = 1$ then $|\widehat{V}(N)| = 1$ and we are done.
 Thus, assume that $|V(N)| > 1$.
 By construction, the labeled directed graph $(\widehat N, \widehat t)$ is quasi-discriminating.
 To prove that $(\widehat N, \widehat t)$ is a level-1 network, it suffices to show that for $e=(u,v) \in E^0(N)$ such that $t(u)=t(v)$ and $v$ is not a hybrid-vertex of $N$, the labeled directed graph $(N_e,t_e)$ obtained by contraction of $e$ remains a level-1 network on $X$, since $(\widehat N, \widehat t)=(\widehat{N_e}, \widehat{t_e})$.

-Clearly, $N_e$ is a DAG, as the contraction of an edge of a DAG does not induce a directed cycle.
+Cor.\ 3.28 in \cite{HSS:22cluster}, in particular, implies that $N_e$ is a DAG.
 Now, let $v_e$ be the vertex obtained by contraction of $e=(u,v)$.
 By assumption, $v$ is not a hybrid-vertex of $N$.
 Moreover, $v$ is not a leaf of $N$, as $e \in E^0(N)$.
 In particular, $v$ has indegree 1 and outdegree at least $2$ in $N$.
-By construction, all children of $v$ in $N$ become the children of $v_e$ after contraction of $e$.
+By construction, all children of $v$ in $N$ become children of $v_e$ after contraction of $e$.
 It follows that $v_e$ has outdegree at least $2$ in $N_e$.
 In particular, $v_e$ is not an indegree 1 and outdegree 1 vertex, i.e., $v_e$ will not be suppressed and thus, $v_e \in V(N_e)$.